garrettfenchel/Coding-Dojo-Predicting-Poverty/README.md

 ## Conclusions

 This exercise was valubale to organize, visualize, analyzse data and in the end use it to create a model that could accurately predict if individuals lived below or above the poverty line.
-The final model achieved could predict
+The final model achieved could predict reasonably well (77% of the time) if individuals were under or above the poverty line ($2.50/day) though it did show bias by more frequently falsly predicting that an individual was under the poverty line, mainly due to the unbalanced outcome data.
+Further analysis would have to be done to either pull data that is balanced, or correct the bias to achieve better and more fair results.